LevanChagelishvili/digital_termometer/README.md

-# digital_termometer
+# digital_thermometer
-Digital termometer on atmega328p with lm35 sensor
+Digital thermometer using the Atmega328P microcontroller.
+It combines the the LM35 temperature sensor with tha 4-digit 7-segment display.